MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 For non-members, Microsoft Edge presents personalized joining offers based on the page you're on.
 Once you engage and choose to enroll, Microsoft Edge uses your Microsoft account identity to sign you up and start the rewards service.
 The rewards service automatically adds points to your account for searching, playing, and shopping on Microsoft Edge.
 Microsoft Edge doesn't send your personal information or browsing data to any third-party services.

-Periodically, Edge could also offer custom browsing streak offers for just browsing on Edge for a few minutes every day for a limited period.
+Periodically, Microsoft Edge could also offer custom browsing streak offers for just browsing on Microsoft Edge for a few minutes every day for a limited period.
 You can track your streak progress; points earned and discover new offers on the [Rewards dashboard](https://rewards.bing.com/) or the action center on the Edge sidebar.

 ![Rewards Dashboard UI](./index-images/rewardsdashboard.png)